Maladeta

 Maladeta (3,312 m) is a mountain in the Pyrenees, close to the highest peak in the range, Aneto.
 It is located in the Natural Park of Posets-Maladeta in the town of Benasque in Province of Huesca, Aragon, Spain.
 Its northern slope contains the 37 ha Maladeta Glacier, which is divided into the 6 ha Western Maladeta and the 31 ha Eastern Maladeta.

 Maladeta was previously considered to be highest peak in the area, and attempts to reach its summit took priority over the other peaks in the range.
 The first successful ascent of the peak was made by Johann Jacob Friedrich Wilhelm Parrot with guide Pierre Barrau in 1817.

 Etymology

 The name "Maladeta" comes from the Spanish montes malditos, which means "Damned Mountains".
 According to some authorities the local name for the massif was Mala hita ("bad rocks" or "bad upper regions").
-When French travellers came to the region they translated the name into the French as "Maladette", on the basis that it was cognate with the Italian term Maladetta (feminine for "damned").
+When French travellers came to the region they translated the name into the French as "Maladette", on the basis that it was cognate with the Italian term Maladetta (feminine form of "damned").
 Subsequently, the mountain became known as Maladeta, a term that encompasses the entire massif.